 - 15.1 Competitors perform 3 types of exercises: Balance, Dynamic and Combined, each with their own characteristics. - 15.2 All exercises must be performed to music on a sprung gymnastics' floor 12 x 12 meters that complies with the FIG Apparatus Norms.
-For the balance and combined exercises, Men's Four may use a landing mat, (20cm-50cm high) to assist landings from pyramids. - 15.3 Exercises must start from a static position, be choreographed throughout and end in a static position. - 15.4 The structure of an exercise is part of its artistry. - 15.5 There are special requirements and restrictions for the structure of each exercise.
+For the balance and combined exercises, Men's Group may use a landing mat, (See Apparatus norms) to assist landings from pyramids.(see restriction 20.21) - 15.3 Exercises must start from a static position, be choreographed throughout and end in a static position. - 15.4 The structure of an exercise is part of its artistry. - 15.5 There are Special Requirements and restrictions for the structure of each exercise.
+All Special Requirements must be met within the declared elements on the Tariff sheet.